 Under the Domestic Abuse Act, you need two things to get a protective order.
 The first is physical or sexual abuse.
 Remember that it can be threatened abuse.

 The second thing you need to get a Domestic Abuse protective order is a special relationship to the person who is being abusive.
 One of these things must be true about you and your partner: you have dated or been in a romantic relationship together (not necessarily sexual), you have a child together, you have lived together in the last year, or you are married to each other.
-If you are in a gay dating relationship, you can get a protective order against your partner.
+If you are in a dating relationship with someone of the same sex, you can get a protective order against your partner.
 If you don’t have that special relationship, then you should consider a protective order under the Sexual Abuse Act.
 There are different forms for each Act.
 The procedures are similar under both Acts.
 Click here for information on the Sexual Assault Act.

 Can I file for a protective order on my own?

 Unless you are at least 18 years old or emancipated, you probably need a parent or adult guardian to help you file the case.
 If they can't or won't help you, you might be able to have another adult help you or you might be able to file on your own.
 You can call Iowa Legal Aid on your own even if no adult is willing to help you.